zqqiang/nx-web/README.md

 ===

-1. when start with supervisor bin/www, an error occured "/usr/bin/env: is not found or a directory".

-A: if you use sudo apt-get install nodejs to install you node.js, you need use "sudo ln -s /usr/bin/nodejs /usr/bin/node" to link node with you nodejs.
+1. when start with supervisor bin/www, an error occured "/usr/bin/env: is not found or a directory". if you use sudo apt-get install nodejs to install you node.js, you need use "sudo ln -s /usr/bin/nodejs /usr/bin/node" to link node with you nodejs.

 [Back to TOC](#table-of-contents)